Why do we need artificial intelligence in e-commerce?

 Think about a shop, a pharmacy, or even a gym open 24/7.
 There’s always someone there.
 We need places like that, we want services and products to be available whenever we need them but, at the same time, we know that some person has to work early in the morning, at night, or even during Christmas.
 E-commerce sites are available 24/7 but they don’t require a shop assistant to be online all day round.
 There are chatbots that can do that.
 Simple questions are answers right away, more complicated ones are forwarded to the right specialist, while the customer receives some answer right now.
-And “right now” is of utmost importance here – people shop online because they want the shopping experience to be effortless and quick.
+And “right now” is of utmost importance here – people shop online because they want the online shopping experience to be effortless and quick.
 You add an item to your cart, pay for it, receive it as soon as possible.
 If a problem occurs, you want it solved right now as well.
 If you want to wait a few hours or days for a response, you may just as well go to a shop yourself.

-Artificial intelligence and machine learning are also extremely valuable when it comes to data.
+Artificial intelligence and machine learning are also extremely valuable when it comes to customer data.
 Having a lot of customers, you also have a lot of data about what they buy, when they buy it, etc. Though at first sight such information doesn’t have to make much sense, believe me, it so does.
 Machine learning algorithms analyze data to find patterns and predict users’ choices.
 That’s how you learn what your customers will want to buy next.
 Smart move, isn’t it?
 It gives your users a personalized customer experience thanks to accurate recommendations and helps your company increase sales.

 It has been estimated that by 2020, customers will manage 85% of their relationship with the enterprise without interacting with a human.
 2020 is not that far away, and if your company is not keeping up, well, quite obviously, it’s falling behind.
 Big players like eBay and Amazon rely largely on artificial intelligence.
 That has to mean something.

 What are the benefits of artificial intelligence in e-commerce?